dcos-terraform/examples/openstack/README.md

 🚨Work in progress!🚨

+> The code in this repository isn't (yet) compatible with Terraform 0.12.
+You'll need to use 0.11.x until it's been updated.

 The [Terraform](https://www.terraform.io) code and scripts in this repository install and configure [DC/OS](https://dcos.io) on a 'typical' [OpenStack](https://openstack.org) deployment.
 Typical in this case means:

 * Per-tenant networking, with an external provider network that's used to provide ingress / egress Internet connectivity;